 The times they are a-changing for information technology professionals.
-For starters, they go by tech talent.
-And, what was once a seller’s market has quickly pivoted in favor of buyers, placing the balance of power in the hands of the industry's top coders, developers, systems analysts, and engineers.
+What was once a seller’s market has quickly pivoted in favor of buyers, placing the balance of power in the hands of the industry's top coders, developers, systems analysts, and engineers.

 And the reality is what motivates technology professionals has vastly changed over the few years.
 Understanding how to engage and attract tech talent is a matter of understanding your unique market and what's driving industry trends.
 Let's dive into top three ways you can attract top tech talent into your organization.

 Technology evolves at a pace fast enough that IT technology professionals need to have access to the latest systems, tools, and devices if they want to stay current and valuable.
 And tech candidates are keenly aware of this need.

 To keep their talents sharp and gain exposure, tech candidates are looking for the latest and greatest technologies and platform in order to stay relevant and remain employable.
 Employers who understand the drive to learn, advance, and evolve, and put in place training and certification programs, have a unique advantage in winning over top technology professionals.

 2. Be Prepared to Talk Compensation, Not Money

 What positions do you need to fill?
 How long is the engagement?
 What’s the budget?
 These are just a few of the questions you need to answer to uncover the right technology talent.
 But introspection is only half the battle.
 You also need to know the playing field.